Is short-term performance marketing crushing creativity?18 Jun, 20215 mins

 The trouble with this, however, is it’s tricky to build a long-term communication strategy if the approach is centred around marketing outcomes in the short-term.

-For many marketing teams, the difficulty in building their brand over a longer period comes in trying to convince other departments, i.e., finance, that the business will be getting a return on their investment.
+For many marketing teams, the difficulty in building their brand over a longer period comes in trying to convince other departments, i.e., finance, that the business will be getting a return on its investment.

 The good news is there are opportunities out there to really deliver on their ad campaigns, with a longer-term approach the most effective.
 As Mark suggests: